-Who is a cybersecurity assessment for?
+Who is a cybersecurity risk assessment for?

-What is a cybersecurity assessment?
+What is a cybersecurity risk assessment?

-A cybersecurity assessment is a survey/questionnaire that reviews your company’s cybersecurity posture in several ways.
+A cybersecurity risk assessment is a survey/questionnaire that reviews your company’s cybersecurity posture in several ways.
 It covers topics such as:

-- policies
+• policies

-- plans
+• plans

-- procedures
+• procedures

-- technology
+• technology

-- testing
+• testing

-- training
+• training

 Imagine it like a checklist that, when completed, shows you where your company is doing well and where it needs to improve.

 If an organization has compliance needs, they might use the assessment to see how they stand against a specific cybersecurity framework or frameworks such as NIST 800-171 or NIST-CSF NIST 800-51, for example.
-These frameworks and recent laws set the standards and guidelines as to what should be in place for an organization to help protect against and respond to a cyber incident.
+These frameworks and recent laws set the standards and guidelines as to what should be in place for an organization to help protect against and respond to a cyber-incident.

-When does a cybersecurity assessment matter?
+When does a cybersecurity risk assessment matter?

 Just like your health, cybersecurity improvement is an ongoing process.
 It’s a posture, not a project.
 Once you complete an assessment, you can then begin to strengthen any areas of weakness that were surfaced.
 Once significant improvements have been made, complete another assessment.
-This is important because threats change, companies change (new location, employees, technology), and requirements for companies change.
+This is important because threats change, organizations change (new location, employees, technology), and requirements for companies change.
 You should continue to complete the full assessment at a frequency designed for your company.
 For many companies that is at least semi-annually or annually.

 If your company suffers a cybersecurity breach or incident it will be important to conduct an assessment soon after the incident to understand where the weaknesses are and then work to strengthen them.

-Where does a cybersecurity assessment happen?
+Where does a cybersecurity risk assessment happen?

-Why is a cybersecurity assessment important?
-There are a lot of good reasons why performing a Cybersecurity Assessment is important for your business, here are a few of the most common:
+There are a lot of good reasons why performing a Cybersecurity Risk Assessment is important for your business, here are a few of the most common:

-- Answer the question of “Where do I stand?”
+1. Answer the question of “Where do I stand?”

-- Identify and prioritize areas for improvement.
+2. Identify and prioritize areas for improvement.

-- Prepare for compliance needs and third-party requirements.
+3. Prepare for compliance needs and third-party requirements.

 Be proactive and regular with your cybersecurity assessments